| |

 appropriate measure (at least in the U.S.) that correlates to food

 worthiness... media market.
+According to the

 Media